 Facts about Africa

-– The African continent has the second-largest population in the world – about 1.2 billion people
+– African has the second-largest population in the world with about 1.2 billion people inhabiting the continent

 – Over 1,000 languages are spoken by the people of Africa